goetzrieger/ansible-labs-summit2020/content/ansible_collections/4-using-collections-from-tower/_index.md

 ansible-galaxy collections install -r collections/requirements.yml -f
 ```

+{{% notice tip %}}
-> **NOTE**: The `-f` switch will forces a fresh installation of the specified Ansible Collections, otherwise `ansible-galaxy` will only install it, if it wasn't already installed.
+The `-f` switch will forces a fresh installation of the specified Ansible Collections, otherwise `ansible-galaxy` will only install it, if it wasn't already installed.
 You can also use the `--force-with-deps` switch to make sure Ansible Collections which have dependencies to others are refreshed as well.
+{{% /notice %}}

 ----
 **Navigation**